Portland’s Bucket of Blood (or “I’d Rather Be Lonely Tonight”)

 First Floor of the Tavern

 Glen Fitch and Kerry-Ann are putting Scrabble pieces letter-down on the nightstand after they placed teddy-bears and toys along the bed.
 Cameras are setup to capture any disturbance in these props.
 Fitch starts spraying perfume.
-What’s that, I ask, are you chumming the waters with your cologne.
+What’s that?, I ask, are you chumming the waters with your cologne.
 Fitch nicely explains, according to Karl von Kartshausen, effective fumigations for causing apparitions include hemlock, henbane, saffron, aloe, opium, mandrake, salorum, poppy seed, asafetida and parsley.
 This is my home blend, he says.
 Potpourri for poltergeists, Scorpitaria says, cute.

-The stage is set.
-But if we’re going to get the devil to show himself, don’t we need to tie a goat to a post?
-Glen Fitch says to us, the observer effect in paranormal investigations is profound; supernatural activity requires energy and without an observer, often paranormal events do not occur.
-I would volunteer to be in the closet, but as the lead investigator I cannot be the subject of investigation.
-Fortunately, Fitch tells us, Kerry-Ann has volunteered to stay in the closet if Victor is there and Victor has agreed.
-This is news to Victor, but if K.A. wants me with her as her protector, I’m happy to assist.
+Oh?
+I’ll be damned, this is news to me.
+But if K.A. wants me with her as her protector, I’m happy to assist.
 Except, Kerry-Ann, who looks ill from where she sits on the mattress, is not going into that closet.
 I am sorry, she says, nearly gagging, but there is so much negative energy coming from that portal, I feel as though the air I am breathing is charred cotton balls.
 Of course, Glen Fitch says, nodding with understanding.
 He turns to the next psychic in line, Scorpitaria, who shakes her head, dude, I get claustrophobia.
 Fitch looks at Tate who says, I have to monitor the equipment.
 And I have asthma.
 Glen Fitch again nods with understanding.
 And so there was one, Scorpitaria says, pointing a painted fingernail at me, this dude.

 Hallway of the White Eagle’s Second Floor

 I turn away from Glen Fitch to bump fists with Tate.
 Scorpitaria puts a dry rosebud in my hand.
 Kerry-Ann hugs me and tells me she probably shouldn’t see me for the next three years if I do manage to come out of the closet alive.
 I remind her she had a gift-certificate to Cheesecake Factory she was going to spend on me for my birthday and if there is any god, Cheesecake Factory will not exist in three years.
-She turns away in shame and I realize she has already spent the Cheesecake gift certificate on Glen Fitch… trusty, milquetoast, wet-blanket, Glen-fucking-Fitch, who has booked my ticket and paid my toll for this Gateway to Hell.
+She turns away in shame and I come to the realization she has already spent the Cheesecake gift certificate on Glen Fitch… trusty, milquetoast, wet-blanket, Glen-fucking-Fitch, who has booked my ticket and paid my toll for this Gateway to Hell.
 Good for them.
 They deserve each other.
 Someone has to propagate the boring people of tomorrow.
 Fuck them, let’s go to hell.

 Typhoid Larry is head-banging to another James Taylor cover, screeching, don’t say yes, but please don’t say no, I don’t want to be lonely tonight!